Toryt/contracts/README.md

 --------

 * I
   * I/1.0     : First release, minimally functional, Mac - node
   * I/2.0     : Use it in web projects, Mac
   * I/2.1     : Use it with node on linux ([Travis])
   * I/2.2     : Now also tests with [Intern] on node, on Mac and Linux.
                 [Intern] is preferred over Mocha.
 This version only changes private code, test code, and build setup.
   * I/2.3     : Cleanup, renaming, administration, license, fixing warnings
   * I/2.4     : Now also tests with [Intern] on Mac on Chrome, Safari, Firefox (3 failures, waiting for april version 53)
   * I/2.5     : Fix in behavior and test of util.browserModuleLocation
 * II
   * II/1.0    : First release on npm.
 The code is functional on node, and there is no need to wait for browser validation to start using it on node.
+* III
+  * III/3.0.0 : Now also supports contracts for (classic) constructors.
+In general, the prototype of an implementation is "forwarded" to the contract function.
+The ECMAScript2015 "class" construct is not yet supported (a "class" generated constructor cannot be `call`ed or `apply`ed).
+This is an incompatible change, since we now require more of a general contract function.
+                Also, from now on, we will use versioning differently.
+Since npm insists on semantic versioning, the major version number will be the arabic numeral of the roman mark version.
+                We now use `yarn`, but that is optional.

 TODO
 ----

-* II
-  * II/2.0  : Windows
-  * II/3.0  : Documentation en README
-  * II/4.0  : jsdoc
+The test suite is too unstable, and should be stabilized soon.
+The coverage is excellent, but in metrics as in reporting quirks, but the broad range of platforms and their evolution is tiresome.

 * III
-  * III/1.0 : conditions-per-argument
+  * III/3.1.0  : Select whether to include nothing, pre only, or pre and post at load time, and whether to validate nothing, pre only, or pre and post at runtime.
-  * III/2.0 : old-support
+  * III/3.2.0  : Windows
-  * III/3.0 : type conditions
+  * III/3.3.0  : Documentation en README
-  * III/4.0 : chai-like conditions
+  * III/3.4.0  : jsdoc
 * IV
+  * IV/4.0.0 : conditions-per-argument
+  * IV/4.1.0 : old-support
+  * IV/4.2.0 : type conditions
+  * IV/4.3.0 : chai-like conditions
+* V
-  * IV/1.0: Specialization / generalization
+  * V/5.0.0: Specialization / generalization
-  * IV/2.0: support for type definitions ("classes")
+  * V/5.1.0: support for type definitions ("classes")
-  * IV/3.0: test support Mocha
+  * V/5.2.0: test support Mocha
-  * IV/4.0: test support [Intern]
+  * V/5.3.0: test support [Intern]